chrisbouchard/easyrepr/docs/guide.rst

 Virtual Attributes
 ------------------

-If an item in the sequence is a :obj:`tuple` like ``(name, value)`` (i.e., with two elements), easyrepr will interpret it as a "virtual attribute", which lets you provide a name and value directly.
+If an item in the sequence is a :obj:`tuple` with two elements, easyrepr will interpret it as a "virtual attribute", which lets you provide a name and value directly.
 The virtual attribute does *not* have to correspond to an actual attribute of the object.

 .. code-block:: pycon
    :caption: Repr with a virtual attribute